alexzanotti/milestone_project_3/README.md

 ## Applicant Page Responsiveness
 - The width of each job listing increases as the screen size decreases

+## Applicant Apply Page
+- An anchor element is present, for the job listing
+- the anchor element contains the Job Title heading
+- when clicking on a anchor element, a collapsible section appears, containing full data about the job listing
+- there is a your details form, which collects data from the applicant
+- there is an apply button, which submits the data and redirects the user to the applicant applied page

+## Applicant Apply Responsiveness
+- the job title anchor element increases in width as the screen size decreases
+- the Your Details form increases in width as the screen size decreases

+## Applicant Applied Page
+- A confirmation message is displayed to the user
+- a return to homepage button is presented, redirecting the user to the home page
+- a applicants page button is presented, redirecting the user to the applicants page
+- a contact page button is presented, redirecting the user to the contact page

+## Applicant Applied Responsiveness
+- The buttons are block displayed for small screens

 ## Recruiter Page
 - a listing button is presented, which takes the recruiter to the recruiter list page
 - the anchor elements contain the following data: Job Title, Salary, Location, Company Name